jboss-fuse/sap-quickstarts/standalone/sap-qrfc-destination-standalone/lib/README.txt

-Place your copies of the IDoc and JCo libraries in this directory.
+Place your copies of the IDoc and JCo libraries and the JCo native library for your OS platform in this directory.